Neehan/GRAFT/README.md

 bash scripts/prepare_data.sh configs/hotpot_e5_sage.yml
 ```

+This builds the base graph and augments it with kNN edges if `semantic_k` is set in the config.
+Prepared graphs are cached for reuse.

 ### 2. Train
 ```bash
 bash scripts/run_train.sh configs/hotpot_e5_sage.yml
 ```

-If `semantic_k` is set and augmented graph doesn't exist, training will build it automatically.
-Augmented graphs are cached for reuse.

 ### 3. Evaluate GRAFT (embed + build index + compute metrics)
 ```bash